 15. Take an Informative Pub Crawl (with Tastings)!

-Over three hours, you will learn about the origins of beer, how it’s made, what to look for when you’re sampling beer, and how to pair it with food.
-Along the way you’ll meet the small business owners and proprietors of breweries, pubs, and restaurants as you make your way through this learning (and drinking!) experience.
+Over 8 hours, you will learn about the origins of beer, how it’s made, what to look for when you’re sampling beer, and how to pair it with food.
+You will visit three great craft breweries in the Hunter Valley and get a behind-the-scenes tour of each brewery.

 16. Explore Lake Macquarie

-Just a 20 min drive south of the city you will find Lake Macquarie.
-Lake Macquarie is the largest coastal salt water lake in Australia and with 32km of mountains, calm water, nature and its own city within its 32km of coastline, you’re sure to find an attraction to suit your preferences.
+Just a 20 min drive south of the city you will find Lake Macquarie (map).
+Lake Macquarie is the largest coastal saltwater lake in Australia and with 32km of mountains, calm water, nature, and its own city within its 32km of coastline, you’re sure to find an attraction to suit your preferences.

 BONUS: Unusual things to do in Newcastle, NSW